 These considerations are compounded by the fact that the interpretation and enforcement of tax laws in the emerging markets in which we operate tend to be unpredictable and give rise to significant uncertainties, which could complicate our tax planning and business decisions.
 Any additional tax liability imposed on us by tax authorities in this manner, as well as any unforeseen changes in applicable tax laws or changes in the tax authorities' interpretations of the respective double tax treaties in effect, could harm our future results of operations, cash flows or the amounts of dividends available for distribution to shareholders in a particular period.
 For example, as a result of the termination of the double tax treaty between Russia and the Netherlands that became effective on December 31, 2021, Russian interest withholding tax increased from 0% to 20% on our existing intercompany loans between our Dutch and Russian entities.
 We have incurred costs and diverted personnel resources to reduce the impact of this increase in withholding tax on our financing operations.
-Furthermore, we may be required to accrue substantial amounts for contingent tax liabilities and the amounts accrued for tax contingencies for which we have not recorded an accrual.
+Furthermore, we may be required to accrue substantial amounts for contingent tax liabilities and the amounts accrued for tax contingencies may not be sufficient to meet any liability we may ultimately face.
+From time to time, we may also identify tax contingencies for which we have not recorded an accrual.
 Such unaccrued tax contingencies could materialize and require us to pay additional amounts of tax.